 I am not a reader of the "Huffington Post", even though it is widely known as a bastion of objective, intelligent journalism.
 (Can you believe that I typed that with a straight face?)

 There were some interesting things in an article from Zimmerman that ran in February 2012.
 (I blundered across it a while back, forgot it, found it again.)
 He was busy demonizing Ken Ham and portraying him as someone who is only in it for the money.
-Perhaps Zimmerman is assuming that Ken Ham has the morality of atheists.
+(Perhaps Zimmerman is assuming that Ken Ham has the morality of so many atheists.)
 In fact, I'd like to see a comparison of who gets more money, Ken Ham or Richard Dawkins.
 Yeah, that'll shut him up!

 This was really interesting:

 This year was no different.
 Indeed, as The Christian Post pointed out, something called "Question Evolution Day" was created this year to combat the efforts of The Clergy Letter Project.
 Given all of the T-shirts, bumper stickers and related paraphernalia that sponsors were hawking, "Question Evolution Day" might well have been a boon to the economy, but there was no evidence that it promoted meaningful dialogue.Again, seriously?
-If Zimmerman had any desire to do actual research, he took that desire, tied it to a chair and threw it into the Hudson River.
+If Zimmerman had ever had any desire to do actual research, he took said desire, tied it to a chair and threw it into the Hudson River.
 I have some bad news for you, Sunshine: I am the one who started "Question Evolution Day", which was inspired by Creation Ministries International.
 Not only does it have nothing to do with Answers in Genesis, the Zimmerman article I'm quoting demonizes AiG and Ken Ham.
 I did not market any merchandise (I'm just a guy doing this after work and on days off, not a part of an organization).
+No money coming in here, but it does go out on occasion.

 Also, "Question Evolution Day" was not started in response to that "Clergy Letter Project" call to apostasy.
 The fact is, I had never heard of it, or Zimmerman, until after QED was happening.
 He needs to get over himself.
 Now, I can see where he might get the idea that QED was started because of his "let's get liberal churches whoring with atheists" initiative, since The Christian Post (which he linked) said: